 A business double that adds up.

-On top of your commerce degree you’ll also get to major in a business specialisation such as financial planning, marketing or management, giving you that extra edge when it comes to graduate employment.
+On top of your commerce degree you’ll also get to major in a business specialisation such as marketing or management, giving you that extra edge when it comes to graduate employment.

 You’ll earn two degrees in just four years of study instead of six.
 Our capstone course develops your understanding in corporate governance and corporate social responsibility.
 Our combined program includes an accounting major accredited by the Certified Practising Accountants Australia (CPAA).

-Business majors: Financial planning; human resource management; information systems; international business; management; marketing; tourism, leisure and event management.
+Business majors: Economics; human resource management; information systems; international business; management; marketing; tourism, leisure and event management.

 Depending on majors chosen: accounting, business management, human resource management, marketing management, international business, tourism and hospitality management, business analysis.

-CPA Australia; Institute of Chartered Accountants in Australia; Institute of Public Accountants. ^
+CPA Australia; Institute of Chartered Accountants in Australia and New Zealand; Institute of Public Accountants. ^

 ^ It is the responsibility of the student to confirm with the three Australian accounting bodies (CPA, ICAA and IPA) whether any credit granted will impact on their eligibility for professional association membership.